Can Dogs Eat Walnuts ? – Itsaboutdog

 Health Benefits Of Walnuts For Dogs

-These walnuts provide several benefits to the dog’s health which include the betterment of the immune system, proper functioning of the body organs, and many others.Nuts can be a real poison for animals.
+These walnuts provide several benefits to the dog’s health, which include the betterment of the immune system, proper functioning of the body organs, and many others.
+Nuts can be a real poison for animals.

 There are no health benefits of walnuts for dogs.
-In particular, the husk, which can contain a fungus as microscopic as it is dangerous.It is therefore useful to be vigilant if you have a dog and there is a walnut tree in your home or on your walks:
+In particular, the husk can contain a microscopic and dangerous fungus.
+It is, therefore, useful to be vigilant if you have a dog and there is a walnut tree in your home or on your walks:

 Potential Hazards Associated With Walnuts For Dogs

 Sometimes, the consumption of walnuts can even lead to deadly health issues like choking hazards and intestinal blockages.
-This mainly happens when the dog swallows a whole walnut at a time,
+This mainly happens when the dog swallows a whole walnut at a time; this can lead to medical emergencies; thus, walnuts are not considered safe for the canine.
+Exhibit Neurological Symptoms: In addition, excessive consumption of kernels can cause health problems for your pet.

-Damage to the Mucous Membranes:
+• Damage to the Mucous Membranes

 The remaining sharp pieces of walnuts can provoke intestinal obstruction or a breakthrough of soft tissues.